mfincker/Mega-Map/docs/replicating-the-site.md

 ### Get in touch

 Please do get in touch with us, we'd love to chat with you to discuss how we can best work together.
-From a technical perspective it's probably best to first chat with [Chris Houston](https://github.com/readingdancer) who is currently the lead developer on this project.
-You can contact Chris via the Code for America Slack channel or he can be found on Twitter as [readingdancer](https://www.twitter.com/readingdancer).
+From a technical perspective it's probably best to first chat with [Maeva Fincker](https://github.com/mfincker) who is currently the lead developer on this project.

 ## Project Structure